-All expenditures should be supported by relevant financial documentation.
+All expenditures should be supported by an invoice and a payment receipt.

 12. PRIOR APPROVAL REQUIREMENTS

 Some expenditures require prior approval by Zinc Network in order to be allowable.
 Any item included in grant budget, is authorized and considered to have prior approval.
 If you need to spend funds on an item which is not included in the budget and is in the list below, then you must request prior approval from Zinc Network.
 You should contact your Project Manager if you find yourself in this situation.
 Your Project Manager will guide and advise you and approve any change.